jackjliew/ai-openscale/connect-db.md

 ## Connecting to your database
 {: #connect-config-db}

 {{site.data.keyword.aios_short}} uses a database to store payload, feedback, and measurement data.
-Besides selecting a database, you may also able to select a schema for your database - a schema is a named collection of tables in the database.
+Besides selecting a database, you may also select a schema for your database - a schema is a named collection of tables in the database.

 **Note**: For the current release, only a PostgreSQL database is supported.
 The PostgreSQL database needs to be in the same {{site.data.keyword.Bluemix_notm}} account where the {{site.data.keyword.aios_short}} instance is located.